South Africa’s Erik van Rooyen wins Barracuda Championship

 TRUCKEE, Calif.
 (AP) — Erik van Rooyen won the Barracuda Championship on Sunday for his first PGA Tour title, finishing with 50 points in the modified Stableford scoring system.

+“Obviously, this was, in my mind, kind of the next step for what I wanted to achieve,” van Rooyen said.
+“I’ve got big dreams and aspirations, and winning on the PGA Tour was certainly part of that.
+I’m really, really happy.”

-Van Rooyen, the 31-year-old former University of Minnesota player from South Africa, eagled the par-4 eighth and closed with a birdie on the par-4 18th for a five-point victory over Andrew Putnam at Tahoe Mountain Club’s Old Greenwood Course.
+The 31-year-old former University of Minnesota player from South Africa eagled the par-4 eighth and closed with a birdie on the par-4 18th — after a good bounce off a tree — for a five-point victory over Andrew Putnam at Tahoe Mountain Club’s Old Greenwood Course.

 Players receive eight points for an albatross, five for eagle, two for birdie and zero for par.
 A point is subtracted for a bogey, and three points are taken away for a double bogey or worse.